michellebaginski/Political-Party-Data-Analysis/README.txt

 #Steps To Run Application
 ---------------------------------------------------
-Using Python Anaconda, Restart Kernel > Run All.
+Using Python Anaconda: Restart Kernel > Run All.